druvus/Colocalisation/README.md

 Colocalisation
 ==============

-Script to calculate colocalisation of microscope data
+Script to calculate colocalisation of microscope data.